silfoo/projectbookstore/README.md

 ![H2 Database BookStore screenShoot](H2databaseBookStore.png)

  In this file I created some initial information about books, and save it into the database.
- All information that we will modify is only temporal, in any case, if you want to change any information, you are available to do it using this file.
+ All information that we will modify is only temporal, in any case, if you want to change any information, you are available to do it using the file.

 ### i18n